Chronicles of the Residuum: A Decade-Long Journey Through Sound, Story, and the Unexplained.

 The Haunted House: When Art and the Unexplained Collide

 This wasn’t his only brush with the unexplained.
 “My wife and I lived in a haunted house for a couple of years.
-We never saw anything, but we used to hear lots of unexplained noises.
-And things being dragged across the floor, banging sounds, metallic type sounds, and usually when you hear a sound there's some sort of spatial information with it so you can tell what direction it's coming from.
+We never saw anything, but we used to hear lots of unexplained noises, things being dragged across the floor, banging sounds, metallic type sounds and usually when you hear a sound there's some sort of spatial information with it so you can tell what direction it's coming from.
 The sounds in this house didn't have any directional information from them, so it was almost like they were bleeding through from another time and place, which was unnerving, but it was really fascinating, especially for somebody that's so into sound.
 And that experience directly influenced and inspired one of the tracks on the album, The Fog.
-And in this track, Anku enters this liminal zone, the place between worlds where the past and the future intersect.
-So what I actually with the sound designer, built fragments in from other tracks on the album that are like subtly hidden in there.
+And in this track, Anku enters this liminal zone, the Place Between Worlds where the past and the future intersect.
+So what I actually did with the sound design was built fragments in from other tracks on the album that are like subtly hidden in there.
 So you've got things that came before and some things that are still to come further down the line in the album.
 So it's like time is folding in on itself.
 But that idea came all from that experience of hearing those phantom sounds in the Haunted House,” he explains.

 Perseverance and Hope: The Heart of the Residuum